birchroad/node-barc/README.md

 # node-barc
  Barc is a barcode library for 1D barcodes rendered using node-canvas.
- The plan is to suport at least Code2of5, Code39 and Code128
+ The plan is to suport at least Code2of5, Code39 and Code128 of whitch Code2of5 and Code128 are usable.
+ It might not be 100% to specification in all cases but it works for most applications

 ## Authors